 How Long Do Rats Live?

 The average life expectancy of wild rats is less than a year.
-Their lifespan may be short, but this also means they can produce more rats within the time they live.
-So in cases of infestation, you shouldn’t wait until they die because that is not how you can solve rat infestation.
+Their lifespan may be short, but this also means they can produce more rats during the time they live.
+So, in cases of infestation, you shouldn’t wait until they die because that is not how you can solve rat infestations.

 How to Get Rid of Rats in the House?